callumacrae/lynx.io/articles/socketio-introduction.md

 It isn't that hard after you get used to how SocketIO works.
 I know that you can learn much faster by reading source code, so make sure to read through the above code several times, until you know how every part works!

 There is an important thing about Socket.io that I am going to highlight.
-There is a huge difference between `socket.send` and `io.sockets.send`: `socket.send` sends data from the client to the server or from the server to one **single** client, while `įo.sockets.send` broadcasts data to all of the connected clients.
+There is a huge difference between `socket.send` and `io.sockets.send`: `socket.send` sends data from the client to the server or from the server to one **single** client, while `io.sockets.send` broadcasts data to all of the connected clients.

 ## More on custom events